Chest Dip

 -

 Starting position: Grip the dip bars firmly with arms straight, shoulder blades pulled back, and legs straight or slightly bent behind you.
-Keep wrists neutral — never use a thumbless grip.
+Keep wrists neutral — avoid thumbless grip.

 -